COPIOUS COSMOS | Make your summertime garden sing

 If that happens, don't despair though – you can rescue them: place the seedling, roots 'n all, deeply into a new pot and completely fill up with soil so there's only a bit of stem and leaves peeking out the top.

-When planting, you should make sure there's a distance of 30cm to 40cm (12” to 16”) between each plant; it'll allow them to grow nice and bushy with sumptuous flowers.
-Try planting in groups of three – I just think it looks better than lonesome plants dotted around.
+When planting, you should make sure there's a distance of 30cm to 40cm (12” to 16”) between each plant; it'll allow them to grow nice and bushy with lush flowers.
+Try planting in groups of three – I just think little clusters looks nicer than lonesome plants dotted around.

 And there's really only one part of growing cosmos that's particularly labor-intensive: the young plants are extremely appealing to greedy slugs and snails so you'll need to keep your seedlings protected early on.